Inderpreet-D/FoFCModdingTools/README.md

 - Clone this repository
 - Godot RE Tools, available at https://github.com/GDRETools/gdsdecomp
 - Decompile the .exe file of the game, "Cult Survivors.exe", into this repository, you should see a bunch of folders on the same level as this README file

+### Best Practices

+- Mods that you create should have a unique name, something like `YourName-ModName` or `DragynSlayr-SwampLevelMod` for example.
+This prevents your mod from overwriting information from other mods and also from being overwritten.
+- Any image loading should be done with the `Utilities.load_image_from_path` function, using the regular `load` function won't actually load new image assets, but it will work for loading scenes.

 ### Structure